 Oxford to Release Fourth Quarter Fiscal 2022 Results on March 23, 2023

-/EIN News/ -- ATLANTA, March 16, 2023 (GLOBE NEWSWIRE) -- Oxford Industries, Inc. (NYSE: OXM) today announced that it plans to release its fourth quarter fiscal 2022 financial results after the market close on Thursday, March 23, 2023.
+ATLANTA, March 16, 2023 (GLOBE NEWSWIRE) -- Oxford Industries, Inc. OXM today announced that it plans to release its fourth quarter fiscal 2022 financial results after the market close on Thursday, March 23, 2023.
 Following the news release, the company will also hold a conference call starting at 4:30 p.m.
 ET, hosted by Thomas C. Chubb lll, Chairman, Chief Executive Officer, and President, and K. Scott Grassmyer, Executive Vice President, Chief Financial Officer, and Chief Operating Officer, to discuss its financial results.

 A live webcast of the conference call will be available on the Company's website at www.oxfordinc.com.